Last Updated 2/27/20

-Exchange-traded funds can only operate under an Exemptive Order issued by the Securities and Exchange Commission (SEC) authorizing the ETF to operate and granting exemptions from the Investment Company Act of 1940 provision and applicable rules.
-Most ETFs are open-end management companies.
 The ETF's portfolio can be passively managed based on a market index or actively managed based upon a defined strategy.
-For ETFs following an index approach, the portfolio is compiled on the basis of criteria specific to the index.
+For ETFs following an index approach, the portfolio is compiled on the basis of criteria specific to a particular index.
 The index-based ETFs may replicate the index, meaning the ETF invests in the component securities of the index in about the same proportions as exists in the index.

 Investors typically buy ETF shares through the exchange on which it is listed.
-Investors can also exit their position by simply selling ETF shares on which it is listed.
+Investors can also exit their position by simply selling their ETF shares.